sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/2 - Abort Abort (AHITxUTxCeleste)/Chapters/1 - Abort Abort/1 - Abort.md

 Even as the human's breaths labored, he could sense their confusion.
 He wished he could feel smug as he slowly strolled up to them. "you think i'm stupid, kid? you think I don't know that every time this fight has finished, we go back and do this all over again? nah. see, i've been thinking about this. while we're in battle, you can't reset. and since you're gonna be ticking away HP for the next..." he mimed checking a wristwatch for the time. "...eternity, we're technically still battling."

-"now, i'd love to *hang around*, but I have to go deal with the human friend who just fucked you over. don't worry, i'll come back. i'm sure you've got *a lot to get off your chest*."
+"now, i'd love to *hang around*, but I have to go deal with the human who just fucked you over. don't worry, i'll come back. i'm sure you've got *a lot to get off your chest*."

 Smirking, Sans turned away, waving sarcastically as he walked towards where he had seen the human girl in the hat.